gramener/uifactory/docs/bs5-upload.md

 `<bs5-upload>` has title and disabled propertie:

 -- title - which defines the label or heading of file input field.
--- Setting disabled true makes input element disable
+-- Adding disabled attribite to an element makes input field disable